-A Whole Lotta Bachata is everything you need to know about the different styles of one of the Dominican Republic’s signature dances.
-Let’s face it, everybody loves the Bachata.
+Bachata is one of the Dominican Republic’s signature dances and it’s beloved by all.
 To begin with, it’s romantic, sexy, and gets your blood going.
-Secondly, you get to let it all hang out as you dance to its provocative rhythms and unleash your flirtatious side.
+Secondly, you get to let it all hang out as you dance to its provocative rhythms unleashing your flirtatious side.
+Let’s take a look at everything you need to know about the different Bachata styles.

 Bachata styles range from friendly to super-sexy.
+However, one thing they have in common is the 8 count basic.
 Before we get started looking at some of the different interpretations of this dance, please check out Dance Safari’s post, “Learn to Dance Bachata – Start Today!“.

 Here are some of the most popular Bachata styles.